-Understanding Heatmaps and Click Tracking
+Understanding Heatmaps and Interactive Clicks

 What Are Heatmaps?

 Heatmaps are visual representations that use color-coded overlays to indicate user activity on a webpage.
-They map where users click, how far they scroll, and where they hover their mouse or finger.
+They map where users click, how far they scroll, and where they moved their mouse or finger.
 The “hotter” areas marked in red or orange show high engagement, while “colder” areas in blue or green reveal less activity.
 Heatmaps are incredibly useful for pinpointing where users are focusing their attention and where they might be missing key elements.
 These insights allow you to improve usability by adjusting your design to ensure better engagement and a smoother user journey.

 Heatmaps emerged as a powerful tool, enabling designers to visualize and analyze user engagement, attention, and interactions on websites and applications.
 Since the adoption of heatmaps into the field of UX design and research, they have become invaluable for uncovering insights into user behavior.
 If you like what you read here, and would like a more in depth review of heatmaps, you should definitely check our utilizing heatmaps article as well.